Pruning has a disparate impact on model accuracy: Mitigation solution and evaluation

 that substitutes the gradient norms and max eigenvalues of group Hessians equality constraints with proxy terms capturing the group $J(\btheta; D_a)$ and population $J(\btheta; D)$ losses.

-The impact of such proxy terms in the fairness constrained program above can be appreciated, empirically, in Figure \ref{fig:example_mitigation}.
-The plots, that use the UTK-Face dataset, with Ethnicity as protected group, show an original unfair model (top) and a fair counterpart obtained through Program \eqref{eq:LD_fast} (bottom).
+The impact of such proxy terms in the fairness-constrained problem above can be appreciated, empirically, in Figure \ref{fig:example_mitigation}.
+The plots, that use the UTK-Face dataset, with Ethnicity as protected group, show an original unfair model (top) and a fair counterpart obtained through problem \eqref{eq:LD_fast} (bottom).
+Both top and bottom sub-figures use an unpruned model.
+The top sub-figure shows the performance of an original unpruned model trained by minimizing the empirical risk function while the bottom one shows the effect of solving Problem \eqref{eq:LD_fast}, i.e., it constrains the empirical risk function with the various group loss terms.
 Notice how enforcing balance in the group losses also helps reducing and balancing the gradient norms and group's average distance to the decision boundary.
 As a consequence, the resulting model fairness is dramatically enhanced (bottom-left subplot).